Yanina Wickmayer: 2013: Struggles with form

 Competing at the Open GdF Suez, Wickmayer was defeated in the second round by French wildcard Kristina Mladenovic.
 Playing in the Fed Cup tie versus Switzerland, she beat Stefanie Vögele in her first rubber.
 In her final rubber, she lost to Romina Oprandi.
 Switzerland won the Fed Cup tie over Belgium 4–1.
-At the Qatar Open, she retired due to a low back injury during her first-round match versus 15th seed Roberta Vinci.
-Seeded 30th at the Indian Wells Open, she reached the third round where she was defeated by fourth seed Angelique Kerber.
+At the Qatar Ladies Open, she retired due to a low back injury during her first-round match versus 15th seed Roberta Vinci.
+Seeded 30th at Indian Wells, she reached the third round where she was defeated by fourth seed Angelique Kerber.
 Seeded 31st at the Miami Open, she lost in the second round to Ayumi Morita.
 Seeded sixth at the Monterrey Open, she was defeated in the second round by Monica Niculescu.

 Wickmayer began her clay-court season at the Porsche Tennis Grand Prix.
 She lost in the first round to qualifier Bethanie Mattek-Sands.
 Competing in Portugal, she was defeated in the second round by fourth seed and eventual finalist, Carla Suárez Navarro.
 At the Madrid Open, she lost in the first round to eighth seed Petra Kvitová.
 In Rome, she was defeated in the second round by lucky loser Lourdes Domínguez Lino.
 Playing in her final tournament before the French Open at the Brussels Open, she lost in the first round to Jamie Hampton.
 At the French Open, she was defeated in the first round by qualifier Anna Karolína Schmiedlová.

 Wickmayer began her grass-court campaign at the Birmingham Classic.
 As the ninth seed, she lost in the second round to Mirjana Lučić-Baroni.
 Wickmayer played her final tournament before Wimbledon at the Eastbourne International.
 She upset fourth seed Petra Kvitová in the second round and sixth seed Maria Kirilenko in the quarterfinals.
 She lost in her semifinal match to Elena Vesnina.
 At Wimbledon, she was defeated in the first round by Vesna Dolonc.